Platform-OS/pos-module-admin/README.md

 ### hook_admin_layout
 You can register your own admin layout file to provide a custom admin experience in your app.
 This is how the [Theme Manager Module](https://github.com/Platform-OS/pos-module-theme-manager) implements admin themes, by looking for available admin theme implementations and registering the admin layout from the currently selected active theme.
-The `admin_layou` hook simply returns the path of a liquid partial as a string.
+The `admin_layout` hook simply returns the path of a liquid partial as a string.